Kagurabachi: Employees

 An elite swordsman and Kamunabi squadron leader.
-The younger brother of Ibuki Misaka, wielder of the Enchanted Blade Cloud Gouger, he fought alongside Ibuki, their combined skill rendering them nearly unstoppable in battle.
-Though once a candidate to inherit the Enchanted Blade Kumeyuri, Yoji Uruha was chosen instead.
+The younger brother of Ibuki Misaka, bearer of the Enchanted Blade Cloud Gouger, he fought alongside Ibuki, their combined skill rendering them nearly unstoppable in battle.
+Though once a candidate to wield the Enchanted Blade Kumeyuri, Yoji Uruha was chosen instead.
 This in part has led to Natsuki resenting Uruha and drives him to desire equal recognition as a swordsman alongside his brother and the other sword bearers.
 After the Seitei War, Ibuki retired from swordsmanship, while Natsuki continued training.
 He now seeks to confront the Hishaku to avenge his brother's death.
 His sorcery, Lightning Menace (雷躯, Raiku), allows him to imbue his movements and attacks with lightning.

 Anti-Cloud Gouger Special Forces

 The Anti-Cloud Gouger Special Forces (対クラウドガウガー特殊部隊, Tai Kuraudo Gaugā Tokushu Butai) was a squadron of six elite fighters within the Kamunabi who were tasked with opposing Genichi Sojo and the Enchanted Blade Cloud Gouger he wielded.
 Only two survived the battle against Sojo.